Dolly Parton Reveals She Turned Down The Presidential Medal Of Freedom Twice

 During an interview with CNN, Parton said she is still waiting for her vaccine, but she doesn't mind.

-“I’m going to get it, though.
-I didn’t want to jump line.
-I didn’t donate the money so I could be protected.
-I did it for everybody.” she said.
+"I'm going to get it, though.
+I didn't want to jump line.
+I didn't donate the money so I could be protected.
+I did it for everybody," she said.

 During his administration, Trump only presented the Presidential Medal of Honor to a single musician, the late Elvis Presley.
 In contrast, Obama regularly bestowed musicians with the award, with icons such as Bruce Springsteen, Bob Dylan, James Taylor, Stevie Wonder, Diana Ross, Gloria Estefan and Barbra Streisand receiving it.
 Biden has not yet announced any new recipients in the early weeks of his administration.